 Does Keifer’s shooting the Spirograph thingy somehow release enough destructive energies to shatter the entire planet of Uluphon?
 Sure looks that way, although it would be nice if the script and art were clearer on that point.

 Of course, all of that that I just wrote is my sixty-four-year-old self talking.
 Back in the summer of ’71, my fourteen-year-old self was, as you can imagine, rather less harsh in his criticisms of the Vampirella 1972 Annual — and of Vampirella in general.
 That’s evidenced by the fact that I did go on to buy further issues — not a whole lot of them, truth be told, but some.
 And while neither Vampirella nor its fellow Warren titles would ever become a major part of my comic-book diet, they would nevertheless represent a small portion of it, at least for the next few years.
-That being true, you can expect to see Vampi, Cousin Eerie, and Uncle Creepy show up on this blog from time to time; I hope you’ll be around when they do.
+That being true, Vampi, Cousin Eerie, and Uncle Creepy will be showing up on this blog from time to time; I hope you’ll be around to greet them when they do.

 *Evidently, the script was even more repetitive in its original form.
 According to Bill Schelly’s James Warren, Empire of Monsters: The Man Behind Creepy,Vampirella, and Famous Monsters (Fantagraphics, 2018), José González’s go-between with Warren, Josep (José) Toutain Vila, was concerned enough about it to write the publisher himself a letter on May 5, 1971, at which time the story was already being drawn (and running late, besides):